lucianodiisouza/nextjs-recipes/README.md

 ## What is this?

-In this web-app i will create a Recipe Static Website, with a internal form to persist recipes using `tw-dev-server` library.
+In this app i have used NextJS to create a `Recipe Static Website`, with a internal form to persist recipes using `tw-dev-server` library.

 ## Routes?